 Do you remember the song ‘Cats in the Cradle‘ by Harry Chapin?
 If you are a parent, I highly recommend it to you.

-We played this thought-provoking 1974 folk rock song for our grown-up kids at lunch the other day.
+We played Harry Chapin’s thought-provoking 1974 folk rock song for our grown-up kids at lunch the other day.
 The stark reality of the words and the lyrical story is worth sharing here.

 When Harry Chapin sang those penetrating and painful words, I wonder if he had any idea just how much it would touch on what is happening in our lives and how relevant his song would be 42 years later.

-I can’t speak to how our husbands parent as it is not my place, but I can encourage us women!
+I can’t speak to how our husbands parent, but I can encourage us women!